Neldardhen/neldardhen.github.io/src/site/notes/Neldardhen System/Adventures/The Archeologists/The Archeologists - GM Summary.md

 What they know about :
 **The Oasis**
 - public Oasis, anyone can drink their fill and take as much as 2 waterskin of water per day to do as they please with it, but no more.
 - There is creature who claim the oasis as her own recently, she seems angry at something but has not beeen agressive towards the tribe.
+It seems wise not to anger her further, she seems powerful.

 **Cikryu**
-- They react with fear to the name, but try to hide it
+- They react with fear to the name, but try to hide it.
-- The will answer with bland "Caerfal problems are for Caerfaldir to solve" if pushed, they won't elaborate any further.
+- The will answer with a bland "Caerfal problems are for Caerfaldir to solve" if pushed, they won't elaborate any further.
+- A **DC 20** *Persuasion* check (**DC 25** if talking to the chief **Inaa** or the star-reader **Ehor**. **Ugnela** "the one-who-counts" cannot be convinced to talk in any circumstances), will convinced them to elaborate :
+	- It seems to be a creature out of this world
+	- It has beeen tormoenting the tribes for a while now, it has not kill anybody yet, because it "enjoy seeing your fear grow and your tribe slowly fall apart."
+	- Hunter were sent to kill it, none were successful
+	- The star-readers and the "one-who-counts" (see. [[Neldardhen System/Adventures/The Archeologists/The Archeologists - NPCs#^08d488\|Trube's members]]) think that there is a way to sent it back to were it truely belongs.
+	- **Inaa** or **Ehor** knows a bit more :
+		- They will whisper the word "devil", but only once.
+		- They tell that they think that particular spear was once belonging to an ancestor of the tribe and that it's their best shot at banishing the creature out of this world.

 **The Tomb**
 - They know of a cave entrance further away which leads to the tomb.
+- Most of the tribe are not very happy about strangers robbing the tombs of their ancestors, but they are also very pragmatic and they really need the help of the PCs to acquire the spear.

 **The Spear** ([[Neldardhen System/Adventures/The Archeologists/The Archeologists - Magic Items#^bf30ff\|Ahiir's Spear]])
-- It is magical, but otherwise look exactely like any other soldier spear of the time.
+- It is magical, but otherwise looks exactely like any other soldier spear of the time.
 Made in wood with a bronze head and the name of the wielder inscribed in the handle.
 - The name inscribed into it is : Ahiir

 ## Cikryu, the Rakshasa